Saccharide/healthshare/README.md

   Gets a list of filenames associated with the user.

 	input: Ethereum address
-	output: A list of p2pFilenames in the form of one single string
+	output: A list of p2pFilenames

   **API 9 : Getting Ethereum Addresses**